polkascan/py-substrate-metadata-docs/docs/statemint/uniques.md

 ### burn
 Destroy a single item.

-Origin must be Signed and the sender should be the Admin of the `collection`.
+Origin must be Signed and the signing account must be either:
+- the Admin of the `collection`;
+- the Owner of the `item`;

 - `collection`: The collection of the item to be burned.
 - `item`: The item of the item to be burned.